leavittm/BYOA-Blog/README.md

+# Simple Static Blog

-# A Simple static blog site built with html, css and javascript and node.js
+A lightweight blog built with HTML, CSS, JavaScript, and Node.js that converts markdown content into static blog posts.

 ## Features
-A landing page
-A template for blog posts
+- Landing page with list of blog posts
-A way to add new blog posts
+- Markdown to HTML conversion for blog posts
-A markdown to html converter
-Simple integration of converkit for newsletter
-A contact form
+- Clean, minimal blog post template
+- About page
+- FAQ page
+- Simple and maintainable codebase

+## Project Structure